DiamondI/enotification/README.md

 if __name__ == "__main__":
     test_func()
     # your email would receive an email like this:
-    # subject: This is a notification from notification!
+    # subject: This is a notification from enotification!
     # content:
     # Your function test_func is finished!
     # Start time: 2021-04-23 11:13:54